How To Treat White Spots on Bird of Paradise (An Easy Guide)

 If you see this, moving your plant to a shadier spot is best.

-Make sure to provide plenty of water, as the plant will be dehydrated from the sunburn.
+Ensure you provide plenty of water, as the plant will dehydrate from sunburn.

 You can also give the plant a light misting of water to help cool it down and prevent further damage.

-If the sunburn is severe, the leaves may turn brown and crisp.
+Severe sunburn can cause the leaves to turn brown and crisp.

-Take care not to overwater a sunburned plant, as this can cause further damage.
+Take care not to overwater a sunburned plant, which can cause further damage.

 Just give it enough water to keep the soil moist but not soggy.